matt-kempster/m2c/README.md

 # `m2c`
-`m2c` ("*Machine to Code*") is a decompiler for MIPS and PPC assembly that produces C code, with partial support for C++.
+`m2c` ("*Machine code to C*") is a decompiler for MIPS and PPC assembly that produces C code, with partial support for C++.

 The goal of this project is to support decompilation projects, which aim to write source code that yields byte-identical output when compiled with a particular build system.

-It primarily focuses on supporting popular compilers of the late 1990's & early 2000's.
+This tool was originally known as `mips_to_c` and focused on supporting compilers of the late 1990's.
-However, it may also work with other compilers or hand-written assembly.
+However, it also works well with newer compilers or hand-written assembly.

 The focus of `m2c` is to aid in the process of producing "matching" source files.
 This differentiates it from other decompilation suites, such as IDA or Ghidra.